input-output-hk/cardano-js-sdk/packages/e2e/README.md

 $ yarn workspace @cardano-sdk/e2e private-network:up
 ```

-Note that once you finish running the test, you should stop the enviroment with:
+:warning: Note that once you finish running the test, you should stop the enviroment with:

 ```bash
 $ yarn workspace @cardano-sdk/e2e private-network:down